pcwalton/cxx-async/README.md

 }
 ```

 That's it!
+You should now be able to freely await futures on either side.

+## Code of Conduct

+`cxx-async` follows the same Code of Conduct as Rust itself.
+Reports can be made to the crate
+authors.

 ## License

 Licensed under either of Apache License, Version 2.0 or MIT license at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in
-this project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+this project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without
+any additional terms or conditions.

 [C++20 coroutines]: https://en.cppreference.com/w/cpp/language/coroutines